 This paper uses annual data of the Iranian economy covering the period 1960-2007.
 All the data are gathered from the Central Bank of Iran and International Financial Statistics (IFS, 2011).
-Following Arize (2002), the data for export variable includes exports of goods and services, and the data for import variable includes imports of goods and services.
-Since there were multiple breaks in the exports and imports of Iran apart from 1955, deterministic trend dummies from this year were also added to the estimations in the present study.
+Following Arize (2002), the data for the export variable includes exports of goods and services, and the data for the import variable includes imports of goods and services.
+Since there were multiple breaks in the exports and imports of Iran, apart from 1955, deterministic trend dummies from this year were also added to the estimations in the present study.
 The time series plot is presented in Figure 1.
-As it is clear from the Figure 1, both series have experienced various breaks due to various events such as Islamic Revolution, 8-years war with Iraq, sanctions and so on.
-For example the oil income in 1963 was \$555 million; it approaches to \$956 million in 1969 and also to 5 billion dollars in 1974 and surprisingly quadrupled to 20 billion dollars in1976.
-Explosive income from oil revenues at that time, leads to explosive increase in imports between the years 1974 to 1979 which causes current account to be surplus continuously.
-The effect of fluctuations in world oil prices in these years was followed by increasing tendency for consumption and inflation in Iran.
-In the 1979, due to the strike of oil industry's workers, exports declined sharply.

-All of these events cause structural breaks which make it essential to consider them in econometric approaches.
+As is clear from Figure 1, both series have experienced various breaks due to various events such as the Islamic Revolution, the 8-year war with Iraq, sanctions, and so on.
+For example, oil income in 1963 was \$555 million; it reached \$956 million in 1969, then 5 billion dollars in 1974.
+Then, surprisingly, it quadrupled to 20 billion dollars in 1976.
+Explosive income from oil revenues at that time led to an explosive increase in imports between the years 1974 to 1979, keeping the current account in surplus continuously.
+The effect of fluctuations in world oil prices in these years was followed by an increasing tendency for consumption and inflation in Iran.
+In the 1979, due to the oil industry workers strike, exports declined sharply.
+All of these events caused structural breaks, which makes it essential to consider them in econometric approaches.